learex-zz/macOS-eGPU/README.md

 Installs software.
 If not specified otherwise, the script will determine itself what to install.
 If some software is already installed, it will be updated.

 `--uninstall | -u`
 Uninstalls software.
-If not specified otherwise, the script will try to uninstall the nvidia drivers, the eGPU support and all CUDA installations.
+If not specified otherwise, the script will try to uninstall the NVIDIA drivers, the eGPU support and all CUDA installations.

 `--update | -r`
-This will try update your drivers, eGPU support and CUDA installations.
+This will try to update your drivers, eGPU support and CUDA installations.
 It will not install new software.

 ### Check
 `--check | -h`